elhub/gh-dxp/.github/CONTRIBUTING.md

 ### Suggesting Enhancements

 Before submitting an enhancement, consider whether the idea fits within the scope and aims of the project.
 [Asking a question](#i-have-a-question) can be a good starting point.
-Then submit the enchancement as a suggestion through the [issue tracker](#issue-tracker).
+Then submit the enhancement as a suggestion through the [issue tracker](#issue-tracker).

 ### Your First Code Contribution